top of page

 George

-It was very clear to us that George is our "man on the ground".
-He is a college graduate with a degree in management and, as we identify projects and supply funds, he will be involved in carrying them out.
-He is married to a lovely girl named Florence and they have two sweet little girls.
+It was very clear to us that George would be an important part of our team.
+He is a college graduate with a degree in management, married to a lovely girl named Florence and they have three beautiful children.
 He is also now vice-chair for Project Kazuri.

 bottom of page